SignalK/SensESP/examples/ultrasonic_level_sensor/README_ultrasonic_DVP.md

 ![picture 2](images/PWM-Waveform.png)

 In practice I found that with T1 = 0.1 ms, T2 ~ 15 ms. The distance (in cm) to the reflecting object is given by 2*distance = pulse_width/speed_of_sound with the pulse_width (T3) in micro-sec and the the 2*speed of sound = 58 micro-sec/cm.

-If you use an Adafruit Feather Huzzah ESP8266 and the same wiring as above, you can use SensESP as a library.
-If  you intend to change wiring, you will have to adjust the definitions in src/sensors/ultrasonic_input.h and recompile SensESP.

-To make changes to SensESP, fork the SensESP repo and then clone it to your local PC.

-To implement ultrasonic distance sensor, create a new PlatformIO project, select your board, select Arduino as the framework, check the box "Use default location" and copy the contents of the file ultrasonic_DVP_example.cpp into src/main.cpp.
-The sensor will require calibration unless you intend the raw distance ouptut values.
-The calibration can be seen in the file ultrasonic_DVP_example.cpp.